It’s that time of year again. Time for updating the general-purpose appendix to all syllabus for all courses…

 A note on marking (for everyone, students and instructors alike).
 Marking scales should be used fully (0-100%): not “relative to perfection,” nor “in comparison with a native Francophone,” nor “hazing à la française” ; but also not “being nice to encourage you and because you work so hard and you’re such a decent, pleasant, intelligent human being.”

 It is human nature to vary, and so some classes/sections—and indeed whole courses, from year to year—will vary, naturally, in their mean, median, mode, and range; but classes tend to produce a standard normal curve or a Poisson, and a mean somewhere between 67 and 78%.
 As in all UBC courses, grades may be adjusted/calibrated (including specific assignments: ex. if a test is too hard/easy), but there is no obligation to “curve the grades” (= grade to a bell curve with a predetermined average).
-(Instructors should apply common sense, and if in doubt consult the coordinator.)
+(Instructors should apply common sense and judgement, and if in doubt consult the coordinator.)

 For compositions / written work with an individual, subjective, creative component: